Bizarre Fruit

-Bizarre Fruit is the third album by British dance band M People.
-It was released on 14 November 1994 and charted and peaked at No. 3 on the UK Albums Chart, spending one year on the chart before an expanded version of the album, Bizarre Fruit II, was released a year later.
-In 1996 it was announced that Bizarre Fruit had reached 1.1 million copies sold worldwide.
-The albums Bizarre Fruit and Bizarre Fruit II were certified 5× platinum in the UK for sales of 1.5 million.
+Bizarre Fruit is the third album by British dance band M People, released on 14 November 1994.
+It entered the UK Albums Chart at No. 4, spending one year on the chart before an expanded version of the album, Bizarre Fruit II, was released in 1995.
+The album later rose to a new peak of No. 3.
+By 1996, the album had sold 1.1 million copies worldwide.
+The albums Bizarre Fruit and Bizarre Fruit II were certified 5× platinum in the UK for combined sales of 1.5 million.

-The album's two most popular singles were "Sight for Sore Eyes", which reached No. 6 on the UK Singles Chart and "Search for the Hero", which peaked at No. 9 on the same chart.
-Other singles released from this album were "Open Your Heart" (No. 9), "Love Rendezvous" (No. 32) and "Itchycoo Park" (No. 11) from the re-released album.
+The album's lead single, "Sight for Sore Eyes", reached No. 6 on the UK Singles Chart.
+Other singles from the album included and "Search for the Hero" and "Open Your Heart" (both peaking at No. 9), "Love Rendezvous" (No. 32), and "Itchycoo Park" (No. 11) from the re-issued edition.
 In the US, remixes for the song "Padlock" were supplied to club DJs and appeared as the B-side to the CD maxi single of "Search for the Hero".
 The track reached No. 13 on the Billboard Dance chart.